 - Rubbing alcohol

-If you are using the cloths, make sure that you have a good storage place for them.
-A solid glass jar is a good option so that you can easily reach in to grab a rag at a time when you need them.
+If you are using cloths, make sure that you have a good storage place for them.
+A solid glass jar is a good option so that you can easily reach in to grab a rag at a time when you need it.

 If you are using paper towels, you will want to store them in a canister.
 You can place the entire roll in an old baby wipes container or an old container of disposable disinfecting wipes.
 When you insert the new roll of paper towels, remove the cardboard tube from the center so that you can pull the paper towels out one at a time.

 The trick to removing the cardboard tube is to wait until the entire roll has had time to soak in the cleaning solution.
 This will make it much easier and more pliable to take out without damaging the entire roll.